ArnavSingha/talenthunt/README.md

 ### 💡 Our Solution

-TalentLens addresses this by automating the discovery process:
+TalentHunt addresses this by automating the discovery process:
 1. Scrapes SHL's product catalog for comprehensive assessment data
 2. Converts assessment descriptions into vector embeddings using NLP
 3. Performs semantic matching against job descriptions